beswalod/Obtainium-Wiki/CONTRIBUTING.md

 You can contribute to the wiki by:

-- Updating the content.
+- Updating the content
-- Translating the wiki into another language.
+- Translating the wiki into another language

 ---